Joannaaaaaa/Convert-real-person-videos-to-the-motion-of-robot/Transfer_Video_Image/README.md

-## Download the video you want to transfer,
+## Download the video you want to transfer